For each enterprise, producers should develop a separate budget

 For example, an acre of corn that yields 150 bushels at $4.80 would be $720 total receipts.
 Next, calculate your variable costs.
 These could include fuel, seed, fertilizer, chemical, labor and interest.
 Then evaluate your fixed costs, which could include taxes, interest and insurance.
 Depreciation is also a fixed cost.

-You will want to consider depreciation with machinery, grain bins and other facilities.
-Your break-even point is when total receipts equal total costs.
-Knowing your break-even point is important to determine which enterprise is most profitable.
+You will want to consider depreciation with machinery, grain bins, and other facilities.
+Your break-even point is when total receipts equals total costs.
+Knowing your break even point is important to determine which enterprise is most profitable.
 You will want to keep this updated as things change with your operation, whether that is new machinery purchases or input cost modifications.

 Finally, you will want to determine net receipts, also known as your profit.
 The net receipts are calculated by subtracting total costs from total income.

 You may ask why put all this effort into budgeting for each enterprise?
 The answer is simple.
 To maximize profits.
 When you know how to allocate your resources and know the estimated profitability from each enterprise, you are in control and can make better decisions.
 The key is that an enterprise budget allows you to identify profitability as it relates to each product versus a whole farm budget.
 It provides more finite detail.